-Section 3.2 of the Australian Skills Guarantee (Skills Guarantee) Procurement Connected Policy (PCP) outlines what Relevant entities will do when a contract variation results in a procurement meeting the definition of an 'eligible project' under the Skills Guarantee.
+Section 3.2 of the Australian Skills Guarantee (Skills Guarantee) Procurement Connected Policy (PCP) outlines what Relevant entities will do when a contract variation results in a procurement meeting the definition of an Eligible project under the Skills Guarantee.
+This document provides further information on this process.